louisdevie/birdway/docs/source/specs/structure.rst

 Structure of a Birdway script
 =============================

-A birdway script is divided into five parts:
+A Birdway script is divided into five parts:

 * `metadata`_
 * `parameters`_